royweiss1/GPT_Keylogger/README.md

 ## Usage
 In this repository we offer a CLI tool capabale of:
-1) Plug and Play - Using the framework to decypher a stream of token sizes extracted from a evesdropping the network.
+1) Playground - Using the framework to decypher a stream of token sizes extracted from a evesdropping the network.
 2) Generation & Evaluation - Using the framework on a spesified dataset, and evaluating it's preformance
 3) Train - Training the framework from scrach (pre-trained) or from our proposed models (fine-tune) on a spesified dataset.

 For all of the usecases above we also offer python scripts and Jupyter notebooks for you convinience.

 ```
 Welcome to the GPT Keylogger Framework.
-We offer several modes: Train, Generate, and Plug & Play.
+We offer several modes: Train, Generate, and Playground.
 Use the latter for trying the
 framework out.

 options: